The Magic Flute: Themes

+Musical numbers

 Recordings

 The first known recording of The Magic Flute's overture was issued around 1903, by the Victor Talking Machine Company and played by the Victor Grand Concert Band.

 The first complete recording of The Magic Flute was of a live performance at the 1937 Salzburg Festival, with Arturo Toscanini conducting the Vienna Philharmonic and Vienna State Opera, though the recording was not officially issued until many years later.
 The first studio recording of the work, with Sir Thomas Beecham conducting the Berlin Philharmonic, was completed in 1938.
 Both of these historic recordings have been reissued on LP and compact disc.
 Since then there have been many recordings, in both audio and video formats.